JamyGolden/PlusSlider/README.markdown

-		onInit              : null, // Callback function: On slider initialize onSlide             : null, // Callback function: As the slide starts to animate afterSlide          : null, // Callback function: As the slide completes the animation onSlideEnd          : null // Callback function: Once the slider reaches the last slide
+		onInit              : null, // Callback function: On slider initialize onSlide             : null, // Callback function: As the slide starts to animate afterSlide          : null, // Callback function: As the slide completes the animation onSlideEnd          : null, // Callback function: Once the slider reaches the last slide

+        // Slider namespace
+        namespace: 'plusslider',

+        // Slider class names.
+        // Note: All names are automatically prepended with namespace
+        attrNames: {
+            'elClass'             : '',
+            'elActiveClass'       : '--active',
+            'elTypeSliderClass'   : '--type-slider',
+            'elTypeFaderClass'    : '--type-fader',
+            'containerClass'      : '__container',
+            'slideListClass'      : '__slide-list',
+            'slideItemClass'      : '__slide-item',
+            'slideItemActiveClass': '__slide--active',
+            'slideItemCloneClass' : '__slide--clone',
+            'arrowClass'          : '__arrow',
+            'arrowListClass'      : '__arrow-list',
+            'arrowItemClass'      : '__arrow-item',
+            'arrowItemPrevClass'  : '__arrow-item--prev',
+            'arrowItemNextClass'  : '__arrow-item--next',
+            'pagiClass'           : '__pagi',
+            'pagiListClass'       : '__pagi-list',
+            'pagiItemClass'       : '__pagi-item',
+            'pagiItemActiveClass' : '__pagi-item--active'
+        }

 	});

 ## Using the API
 The following are the PlusSlider values you may use within the callback functions.
 Property names beginning with $ ( dollar sign ) are referencing a jQuery object, methods are referenced by ending in () ( open parenthasis, close parenthasis ) and the rest contain a number value.

-	base.$wrap                    // References the .plusslider jQuery object base.$slides                  // References all slide jQuery slide objects base.$slideCloneFirst;        // First slide cloned element needed for infinite slide base.$slideCloneLast;         // Last slide cloned element needed for infinite slide base.$wrapContainer           // References the jQuery object of .plusSlider's container - This object isn't part of PlusSlider base.slideCount               // A numerical value of the amount of slides base.slideIndexCount          // The index value of the amount of slides base.animating                // Boolean - true means the slider is busy animating. base.wrapContainerWidth       // A numerical value of the width of base.$wrapContainer base.wrapContainerHeight      // A numerical value of the height of base.$wrapContainer base.currentSlideIndex        // References the index number of the current slide base.sliderWidth              // Stores the slider width value.
-This changes on resize if fullWidth is enableds base.$currentSlide            // References the current/active slide's jQuery object base.currentSlideWidth        // References a numerical value of the width of the current/active slide base.currentSlideHeight       // References a numerical value of the height of the current/active slide base.beginTimer()             // Method that begins the autoPlay timer base.clearTimer()             // Method that resets the autoPlay timer base.toSlide()                // Method that will change the current/active slide - Accepts 'next', 'prev' or an index number value
+	base.$slider             // References the .plusslider jQuery object base.$sliderContainer    // Slider container
+    base.$sliderItems        // References all slide jQuery slide objects base.slideCount          // A numerical value of the amount of slides base.slideIndexCount     // The index value of the amount of slides base.sliderWidth         //Stores the slider width value.
+This changes on resize base.animating           // Boolean - true means the slider is busy animating. base.wrapContainerWidth  // A numerical value of the width of base.$slider base.wrapContainerHeight // A numerical value of the height of base.$slider base.activeSlideIndex    // References the index number of the current slide base.$sliderItemsActive  // References the current/active slide's jQuery object base.activeSlideWidth    // References a numerical value of the width of the current/active slide base.activeSlideHeight   // References a numerical value of the height of the current/active slide base.beginTimer()             // Method that begins the autoPlay timer base.clearTimer()             // Method that resets the autoPlay timer base.toSlide()                // Method that will change the current/active slide - Accepts 'next', 'prev' or an index number value